Arohis-Den/Hostinger-Advisor/README.md

 VPS hosting offers more control but adds complexity.
 New users rarely need this level of access.
 You can always move later.

-A full breakdown of features and limits appears in this guide on **[Hostinger Pricing and Plans](https://www.linkedin.com/pulse/best-hostinger-hosting-plans-discount-coupon-shared-vps-vishwakarma-6lomc/)**.

 [<img width="230" height="132" alt="Sign Up Now" src="https://github.com/user-attachments/assets/ddf51efc-0a5d-4933-b830-36b7d16cc12a" />](https://hostinger.in?REFERRALCODE=WEBPRO2025)

 ## Performance Expectations in 2026